papis/papis/doc/source/default-settings.rst

 .. papis-config:: options_list.selected_margin_style
     :section: tui

-    Style of the margin of the selected document in the picker.
+    The style of the margin of the selected document in the picker.

 .. papis-config:: options_list.unselected_margin_style
     :section: tui

-    Style of the margin of the unselected documents in the picker.
+    The style of the margin of the unselected documents in the picker.
 If no styling is desired on these elements, this setting can be empty.

 .. papis-config:: options_list.marked_margin_style
     :section: tui

-    Style of the margin of the marked documents in the picker.
+    The style of the margin of the marked documents in the picker.
 If no styling is desired on these elements, this setting can be empty.

 .. papis-config:: error_toolbar_style